Diusrex/275-Final-Project/TicTacToe/readme.txt

         Could mostly be accomplished by changing scores

     Using Alpha–beta pruning instead of minimax.
-        This would increase the number of moves able to look ahead by 1 or 2, which will have an impact on how the ai does.
+        This would increase the number of moves able to look ahead by 1 or 2, which will have an impact on how well the ai does.

     Having different difficulties.
-        This could be accomplished by changing the absoluteMaxDepth, altering boxScoring and sectionScoring, or running different diffulties with altered calculations.CalculateBoxScore and calculations.CalculateSectionScore
+        This could be accomplished by changing the absoluteMaxDepth, altering boxScoring and sectionScoring, or running altered versions of calculations.CalculateBoxScore and calculations.CalculateSectionScore

 The reason why I had the tic tac toe boxes be stored as a single 1d list, rather than a 2d list, was for ease of use.
     It is quite simple to convert back and forth between using 1d coordinate and 2d coordinate inside of the list (below) but it is easier to iterate through all of the items.